smallFledging/smallFledging/README.md

 - 👀 I have experience in Vue and Javascript
 - 🌱 I’m currently on the Full stack Web Dev Level 4 Skills Bootcamp learning React, Python, SQL and NodeJS
 - 📫 How to reach me ... janicetaylor321@gmail.com
-- Fun little Vue website I've built ... https://audio-player-ga9t.onrender.com/#/
+- A Vue Audio Player website I've built ... https://audio-player-ga9t.onrender.com/#/